bwatt-fr/extraction_techniques-ingenieur/README.md

 # Goal

-This scripts were written to download all the publications of the website techiques de l'ingenieur.
+This scripts were written to download all the publication summaries of the website techiques de l'ingenieur.
-A friend needed all the publications in order to study the keywords they had in common.
-Althouth the publications are freely downloadables, it was impossible to download all of them.
-My friend asked me to write a script to download them all.
+A friend needed all these summaries in order to study the keywords they had in common.
+Althouth there are freely downloadables, it was impossible to download all of them.
+My friend asked me to write a script to do that.

 # Language